janosh/svelte-multiselect/readme.md

    required: boolean | number = false
    ```

    If `required = true, 1, 2, ...` forms can't be submitted without selecting given number of options. `true` means 1. `false` means even empty MultiSelect will pass form validity check.
-If user tries to submit a form containing MultiSelect with less than the required number of options, submission is aborted, MultiSelect scrolls into view and shows message "Please select at least {required} options".
+If user tries to submit a form containing MultiSelect with less than the required number of options, submission is aborted, MultiSelect scrolls into view and shows message "Please select at least `required` options".

 1. ```ts
    resetFilterOnAdd: boolean = true